dacbd/blog/content/posts/zero-to-prod-gke/index.md

 There are a few more static elements we need to define first through terraform, like DNS and some basic security rules.

 #### LB SSL policy
-Our LB is going to terminate ssl for us and we can configure which TLS versions are allowed, nothing special here:
+Our LB is going to terminate SSL for us and we can configure which TLS versions are allowed, nothing special here:
 ```hcl
 resource "google_compute_ssl_policy" "prod-ssl-policy" {
   name    = "production-ssl-policy"